hitmantb/fo4vrmto/README.md

 ## **Known Issues**

-- Virtual Chem and Holster are quite unreliable, will remove from next release
+- Virtual Chem and Holster are quite unreliable, will disable/remove from next release
+- VR Weapon Overhaul has done a ton of calibration on weapons, scopes and sights but not every single combination is going to be perfect.
+Use the Westtek Scope created by the author for most accurate scopes.
 - Balance of weapon and armor distribution will likely need more work, your feedback is welcome!
 - DLC weapon and armor replacer need more work, for the first release I focused on vanilla contents
 - Given the huge change to the entire leveled list, if you notice bugs or crashes like fighting a specific enemy with a specific weapon, or weapon/armor bench crashes due to specific keywords, please let me know on the Discord and I will patch it
-- Install "Right Grip to Interact - UI fix" from Nexus if you use SteamVR to change right hands A and Grip buttons (will include this next release)
 - Do not save in power armor, can cause corrupted saves, same as vanilla Fallout 4 VR
-- Turning on flashlight while opening inventory has a small chance of crashing your game, same as vanilla Fallout 4 VR
+- Turning on flashlight while opening inventory has a chance of crashing your game, same as vanilla Fallout 4 VR